stemmlerjs/the-software-essentialist/ThePhasesOfCraftship/2_best_practice_first/2_2_Backend_Acceptance_Tests/about.md

 1. Make your own DDDForum repo
 2. Publish it to GitHub
 3. Use your code from the previous Code-First assignment as your starting point
+4. Create a new branch called assignment/e2e-backend.
+This is where you'll do your work.
-4. Head back to [the assignment page](https://www.essentialist.dev/products/the-software-essentialist/categories/2153382759/posts/2168948141) to learn how to complete the assignment and grade yourself.
+5. Head back to [the assignment page](https://www.essentialist.dev/products/the-software-essentialist/categories/2153382759/posts/2168948141) to learn how to complete the assignment and grade yourself.